ChristianSlanzi/DevelopTogetherProject-1/Docs/Katas/000_TDD_LoginSignup/000_Step_12/000_Step12_ViewController.md

-## Binding the ViewController to the ViewModel
+## Step 12: Binding the ViewController to the ViewModel

 - Let's start with the Login.
 Create a UnitTest with the name LoginViewControllerTests under Tests/View group.
 Import the production code.